Our reservation staff are available between Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

 Following the sails of the ancient mariners, we cross the vast Java Sea to reach the third biggest island in the world, Borneo.
 Our next stop is the Tanjung Puting National Park.

-We arrive at Tanjung Puting National Park just after midday and we proceed to hop on traditional klotoks to cruise upriver and see the critically endangered Orang Utans at Pondok Tanggui – an orangutan rehabilitation and release center.
+We arrive at Tanjung Puting National Park early morning and we proceed to hop on traditional klotoks to cruise upriver and see the critically endangered Orang Utans at Pondok Tanggui – an orangutan rehabilitation and release center.
 We will walk through the tropical rainforest to observe and explore the ecological flora and fauna of Kalimantan, include wildlife and the exotic tropical plants.
 Join the feeding time at Pondok Tanggui and Pesalat.
 There is also the opportunity to hike through the jungle, and perhaps see some of the animals in the wild, including Proboscis Monkeys as well as long tailed Macaques.

 Be prepared for a slightly more adventurous few days, as this area is largely unsophisticated.

 Today we explore Banjarmasin in South Kalimantan.
 It rests over a labyrinth of canals, thus giving it it’s illustrious nickname as the city of a thousand rivers.